Mismatching-Aware Unsupervised Translation Quality Estimation For Low-Resource Languages: Proposed Method

 Thus, the final objective will be as follows, with $\lambda = 1$ in the experiments:

-There are two aspects that our fine-tuning approach differs from \cite{bib12}.
-First, they used the first subword of each word as its representative and didn't consider other subwords in fine-tuning.
-However, as in our application, all subword representations are involved in computing XLMRScore, we consider all the subwords of each aligned word pair as aligned to each other.
+There are two aspects that our fine-tuning approach differs from \cite{wudredze2020}.
+First, they used the first subword of each word as its representative and did not consider other subwords in fine-tuning.
+However, we consider all the subwords of each aligned word pair as aligned to each other, as in our application, all subword representations are involved in computing XLMRScore.
 Thus, the model tries to represent all the subwords in the aligned word pairs closer to each other during fine-tuning.

-The second difference is negative examples, i.e., the unaligned tokens in the denominator of \cref{eq2}. \cite{bib12} consider the unaligned tokens in each batch as negative examples.
+The second difference is negative examples, i.e., the unaligned tokens in the denominator of \cref{eq2}. \cite{wudredze2020} consider the unaligned tokens in each batch as negative examples.
 However, it is an improper choice as there might be two semantically similar words in two different sentence pairs in a batch, and their approach makes their embeddings further apart while fine-tuning the model, as they are not aligned to each other.
-For this reason, we derive the negative examples from the unaligned tokens in each sentence pair instead of each batch, which is a better choice.
+For this reason, we consider the unaligned tokens in each sentence pair instead of each batch as negative examples, which is a better choice.

+\cref{fig1}(a) shows an example of a mismatching error, where the Persian token ``\<بالا>'' which means ``up'', is matched to the English token ``The'' while using the XLMR-base model.
+However, after fine-tuning the model with our cross-lingual alignment strategy, it is matched to the correct word ``up'' as shown in \cref{fig1}(b).